Mental Models in Negotiation

 What are mental models of negotiation?

-⁃ Game-playing model – This is characteristic of a competitive bargaining strategy in which one party seeks to maximize their value by outmaneuvering the other party.
+Game-playing model - This is characteristic of a competitive bargaining strategy in which one party seeks to maximize its value by outmaneuvering the other party.

-⁃ Partnership model – Negotiators who build rapport to nurture long-term relationships and often make sacrifices to uphold the relationship.
-This is characteristic of a collaborate negotiating strategy.
+Partnership model - Negotiators who build rapport to nurture long-term relationships and often make sacrifices to uphold the relationship.
+This is characteristic of a collaborative negotiating strategy.

 Problem-solving model - This model seeks to come to a firm, logical outcome that resolves any conflicts.
 It is generally marked by a collaborative or accommodative strategy.